Key Note

-In Malaysia, appointing a qualified Company Secretary is a legal requirement under the Companies Act 2016 (Section 241).
-The Company Secretary plays a critical role in ensuring legal compliance, supporting directors, and maintaining statutory records.
+Appointing a qualified Company Secretary in Malaysia is not just good practice – it’s a legal requirement under the Companies Act 2016 (Section 241).
+The Company Secretary plays a central role in maintaining statutory records, advising directors, and ensuring your company stays compliant with the Companies Commission of Malaysia (SSM) and other regulators.

 Your Essentials for a Malaysia Company Secretary

-Under the Companies Act 2016, all Malaysian companies must appoint a qualified Company Secretary within 30 days of incorporation.
-This is a legal obligation critical to corporate compliance.
+Under the Companies Act 2016, every Malaysian company must appoint at least one qualified Company Secretary within 30 days of incorporation.
+Failing to do so is a breach of statutory duty.

-• Must be a natural person, at least 18 years old
+• Be a natural person, at least 18 years old

-• A Malaysian citizen or Permanent Resident residing in Malaysia
+• Be a Malaysian citizen or Permanent Resident residing in Malaysia

-• A license from the Companies Commission of Malaysia (SSM) under Section 20G of the Companies Commission Act 2001, or
+• A valid Company Secretary licence issued by SSM under Section 20G of the Companies Commission Act 2001; or

 Related Read: Requirements of a Company Secretary in Malaysia 2025